DerekYang2/FluentDL/README.md

 ## Build

-Only relevant for developers who wish to customize source code.
+Only needed for developers who wish to customize source code.

 To build and run the project on Visual Studio, see [development wiki](https://github.com/DerekYang2/FluentDL/wiki/Development).